 During that first neurology visit, you’ll be asked about your symptoms and medical history, as well as your family health history and even about where you’ve lived and worked.

-Next, the neurologist will conduct a physical exam.
 Finally, you’ll undergo tests to eliminate other possible causes of the symptoms.5

 Understanding the physical exam